aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ### Configuring Okta to retrieve session settings from user profile attributes

 ***We're working on this tutorial, please check back later.***

-## Contributing a Module
-Want to contribute a module?
-Please see the [CONTRIBUTING] document for more guidance and standards for building a module and contributing it to this solution.

 ## Security